sahar7assan/Power-BI-Project---Chocolate-Sales-Report/README.md

 ---
 ## 👥 Team Project

-This dashboard was developed as part of a collaborative team project
+This dashboard was developed as part of a collaborative team project with:
 - Nusaiba kambal
 - Arwa Hassan
 - Nesreen Adam
 - Afag Mohammed
--

 We worked together across different stages

 ---
 ## Dashboard Preview